 This program is for students who did not receive Cal Grant A as an undergraduate.
-Recipients must be enrolled in courses that are required for the Preliminary Teaching Credential only (see the Department of Education).
+Recipients must be enrolled in courses that are required for the Preliminary or Level 1 Teaching Credential only (see the Department of Teacher Education).

 The student must: